danieldeutsch/repro/Readme.md

 All of the complex logic and environment details are taken care of by the Docker container, so all you have to do is call `predict()`.
 It's that simple!

-More details on how to use the models implemented in Repro can be found here (TODO).
+More details on how to use the models implemented in Repro can be found [here](tutorials/using-models.md).

 ## Models Implemented in Repro
 See the [`models`](models) directory or [this file](Papers.md) to see the list of papers with models currently supported by Repro.